NlGHT/Night-REAPER-Scripts/README.md

 ### Arrange View Item Lasso Tool
 Select all your items in whatever shape you want!
 Just hold down the key assigned to the script and move the mouse!
 (The first time you will need to select "Create a new instance" and make sure "Remember my choice" is checked)

+### Select Chord Notes Above, Below and Under Mouse Cursor
+This will select all the notes that cover the x coordinate of the mouse.
+It can be used to select chords very easily.
+Additionally there are scripts for adding to and subtracting from selection.
+This way you can bind a key to each!
+E.g 'c' for selecting the chord and 'Shift + c' for adding to selection.

 ### Hold Button Script Template
 Part of the development for the lasso tool included making a new way of making scripts in REAPER.
 Using the template provided, it is easy to design scripts that allow for holding buttons down as their interaction.
 This is necessary for scripts such as the Lasso Tool, but can be applied to anything!
 There are three customisable functions at the top:
 - What to do on initial button press